vgentile98/predict_text_difficulty/README.md

 ## 1. Why? - Our Challenge

-Madame Toast, a British toaster, has always had a taste for adventure and challenge.
+Madame Toast, a British toast, has always had a taste for adventure and challenge.
 From her London kitchen, she dreams of strolling the cobbled streets of Paris, picking up croissants, chatting to the finest macaroons and reading French classics with ease.
 But to do so, she has to overcome a major obstacle: learning French.

 ### 1.1 Context
 This project was carried out as part of the ‘Data Science and Machine Learning’ course given by Professor Vlachos in the SMT master's programme.
 The idea for this project arose from a Kaggle competition aimed at improving foreign language learning.